 Type: Garden Guide Plant

-• … who comforted Jesus on his path to Calvary.
-White Wands veronica has white flower spikes from early to mid-summer.
-It grows to about sixteen inches in height and one to two feet in width … Dead-heading will encourage reblooming, cut back completely after flowering.
+… who comforted Jesus on his path to Calvary.
+Spike veronica has violet-blue flower spikes from early to mid-summer.
+It grows to about eighteen inches in height and about twelve inches in … Dead-heading will encourage reblooming, cut back completely after flowering.
 Veronica benefits from consistently moist soils during the growing period but cannot tolerate wet soils during …

 Type: Garden Guide Plant